ethereum/consensus-specs/specs/_features/eip7547/fork.md

 ### Fork trigger

-EIP7547 does not need a hard fork.
-We only add this fork doc for compiling this new feature in pyspec.

 For now, we assume the condition will be triggered at epoch `EIP7547_FORK_EPOCH`.

 Note that for the pure EIP7547 networks, we don't apply `upgrade_to_EIP7547` since it starts with EIP7547 version logic.